LLNL/Curvallis/README.md

    Undo the last data manipulation.
 This includes moving points, rotating points, adding points, and removing points.
 This does not undo screen changes, like zooming or panning.
 This will only undo the last change, no more previous changes are stored.

+   - **m**

+   Prints a list of all the interactive commands, as well as a quick description of what each does.

    - **_shift_ H**

    Increase the size of the background markers.
-These background markers are placed when a file is given as an input to the "background_file" optional arguement.
+These background markers are placed when a file is given as an input to the "background_file" optional argument.

    - **_shift_ J**

    Decrease the size of the background markers.
-These background markers are placed when a file is given as an input to the "background_file" optional arguement.
+These background markers are placed when a file is given as an input to the "background_file" optional argument.

    - **_shift_ Q**